tolkit/telomeric-identifier/README.md

 ## To-do's

-- what output format is most useful?
+- What output format is most useful?
+CSV?
--
+- Window approach for the find/search subcommands?

 ## Usage